 What Does a Security Alarm Installer Do?

-- Read blueprints, schematics and sketches of security systems
+- Read blueprints and sketches

 - Install electrical components and equipment

-- Feed cables through access holes, roof spaces and cavity walls
+- Feed cables through access holes

 - Wire low-voltage circuits